nwalzer/Humanitarian-App/README.md

         - 1 number
         - 1 special character
     - Must not contain any spaces
-- Phone Numbers
-    - Exactly 12 characters long
-    - Must start with "+1" (U.S. phone number)
-    - Must only contain numbers, with the exception of the starting "+"
 - Review Author
     - Must be the username of an existing user
 - Review Content